CircleCI-Public/circleci-lastmile-ai/README.md

 The AIConfig test module supports running tests using `pytest`.
 In this application there are a few different types of tests to consider:

-* Unit tests for our query logic to find books
+- Unit tests for our query logic to find books
-* Function Calling tests to validate that OpenAI calls the expected functions.
+- Function Calling tests to validate that OpenAI calls the expected functions.
 For example, if we ask about Harper Lee, we'd expect the `search` function to be used.
-* Output tests to check that the prompts we send to OpenAI are producing expected responses.
+- Output tests to check that the prompts we send to OpenAI are producing expected responses.

 You can run all the tests with the following command:
 `OPENAI_API_KEY=<YOUR_API_KEY> pytest test_app.py`

 You should see the same test,`test_function_accuracy`, failure.

-*Note:* Our function calling application is using OpenAI as a classifier to select a function based on a user query.
-Our tests define a threshold to allow for occasional errors by the OpenAI model in selecting a function.
+### Final text generation

+Even if we ran the correct function and got the correct data, sometimes the model doesn't extract, summarize, and/or infer the answer intelligently.
+For example,

+Query:

+> "search 'All the Light We Cannot See' book name.
+How many living family members does Werner most likely have?"

+Data:

+> "In a mining town in Germany, Werner Pfennig, an orphan, grows up with his younger sister..."

+Response:

+> The given data does not provide any information about the number of living family members Werner has.

+We can test for this kind of problem as well.

+### End-to-end tests

 In this case, you can see that we are expecting the model to select the `search` function, which queries by book name, for the `To kill a mockingbird` query.
 But the model is choosing the `get`, which tries to look up a book by it's ISBN id, function instead.